 The ‘Festable’ app not only made it through to the final for the Code category, but came away with the top honour as overall winners.
 Made by Jack Baron, Jago Brett, Theo Macdonald and Ben Gray, the web app and an iOS app was designed to help users ‘simplify their upcoming festivals’.
 The group described the app as matching ‘people with other users [who have] the same interests by allowing people to enter what bands and events they like.’

 Three other apps were showcased at the Festival of Code: Project ARG by Alex, Mia, Jake and Roland; Sweetie Smash by Hester, Theo, Dylan and Ezra; and The Social Platformer by Ben, Callum, Tawona and Joel.
 See a full list of the projects presented here.

-For more information about free coding activities for young people at KWMC during term-time please contact James Kennaby or call 0117 903 0444.
+For more information about free coding activities for young people at KWMC during term-time please call 0117 903 0444.

 Congratulations to all of the talented coders involved in the 2015 Festival of Code and big thanks to the fantastic mentoring team who gave their time and expertise to support them.